ghotiphud/ghotiphud.github.io/_posts/2016-06-26-factoring-code-what-and-when.md

 x = -3 or 1
 ```

-Now, how does this apply in coding you might ask?
-What are the "roots" of our software equation?
+Applying this notion is very powerful and a bit abstract.
+We are saying that those two equations are equivalent.
+How do we know?
+They produce the same answers.
+So, the equation or problem is unchanging, but how we chose to represent it is up to us.
+Well, if it's up to me, I'm going to choose whichever representation makes solving my problem easiest.
 Just as our equation became easier to understand, and easier to work with, so will our code when properly factored.

 When to Factor
 ----------------------